Competencies

 Artificial intelligence to optimize your testing processes

-So-called "convolutional neural networks" (CNN) are mostly used in image processing.
-These networks, inspired by the visual cortex, are made up of several feature maps.
-These feature maps correspond to the levels of an artificial neural network and are generated by convolution.
-The convolution operators produce different characteristics / features, such as edges.
-In image processing, a CNN should be able to generalize features and represent them in ever higher abstraction lines.
+In image processing, so-called "convolutional neural networks" (CNNs) are most commonly used.
+Inspired by the visual cortex, these networks consist of multiple feature maps.
+These feature maps correspond to the layers of an artificial neural network and are generated through convolution.
+The convolution operators produce different features, such as edges.
+In image processing, a CNN should be able to generalize features and represent them at increasingly higher levels of abstraction.

 Artificial intelligence to optimize your testing processes